c6o/docs/docs/guides/teamspace-setup.md

 Sign up or log in to the [Codezero Hub](https://hub.codezero.io).
 The onboarding wizard will guide you through creating an organization and your first Teamspace.

-The Hub allows you to register and certify Teamspaces.
-This is also where you can invite and administer members of the Teamspace.
+The Hub allows you to manage your organization, invite and administer members and register and certify Teamspaces.
+You can always get back to your organization and list of Teamspaces by going to the Profile menu in the top right corner of the screen.

 While the Hub provides a graphical user interface equivalent to the `czctl` command line tool, all services either run on your local machine or in the Kubernetes cluster.

 ## Install Codezero in your Cluster

+Make sure you have access to the cluster you want to install Codezero into from your terminal, your have `helm` and `kubectl` installed and your current context is the correct cluster.

-On the Profile menu, click _Settings_ and then select _Teamspaces_.
+On the Profile menu, click _Settings_ and then select the _Teamspaces_ tab.
 Click _Add Teamspace_ to create the installation command.

 ![Teamspace Create](./_media/ts-create.jpg)

+To use this command copy to your clipboard using the _copy_ button on the right side of the screen.
+After doing that press the _Done_ button.

 This install command contains your organization's API key.
 Please keep it confidential.
 It uses [Helm](https://helm.sh) to install the Codezero Space Agent.
 You can find the Helm charts on Codezero's [GitHub](https://github.com/c6o/helm-charts).

+Now paste the command into your terminal and wait for Codezero to be installed and started.

 :::note
 _Additional annotations may be necessary;_ refer to our Codezero [Helm Chart documentation](https://github.com/c6o/helm-charts) and the section on Load balancer requirements below.